 One major component of net neutrality, now extinct, was the rule that ISP’s had to treat all data requests and submissions equally.
 To those in favor of the Obama rules, this meant that NARAL’s online activities advocating increased access to abortions cannot be throttled or restricted by ISP’s in conservative areas that may be led by those strongly opposed to the message, or to curry favor with like-minded legislators or regulators.
 To the opposition, it meant that an ISP had to give equal priority to the data transmissions of a seven-year-old girl’s cat frolicking with yarn video, as to that from a surgeon at Sloan-Kettering who is assisting on a live operation overseas via video conferencing.

 That kind of telemedicine is rare today, but much of the threat that net neutrality poses is to future technologies.
 As we gear up societally for a shift to driverless cars, might we want those cars’ communications with traffic control devices to be prioritized over the entertaining videos being watched by its’ occupants?

 It seems like most Comcast customers do now or have loathed Comcast for one reason or another, and this author is no exception.
 Until we can replace our government with less effort than we can our internet service providers, however, it seems wise to keep the former on a shorter leash than the latter.

-For more on this story, check out LNTV’s in-depth analysis right here!We value your comments!
-Please weigh in on our comment section below.
+For more on this story, check out LNTV’s in-depth analysis right here!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com